-[15] During the currency of the negotiations pending trial, surprisingly, the 1st and 2nd respondent, suddenly and unprocedurally filed an application alleged to be urgent.
+currency of the negotiations pending [15] During the trial, respondent, 1 st 2^{nd} suddenly surprisingly, the and and unprocedurally filed an application alleged to be urgent.
 Prayers 2(a) and (b) sought for a declaration and ejectment respectively.
 This, it was argued, was an abuse of court process.
 In 2017, the parties in the trial resolved that the appellant would withdraw the special points in limine.
 The parties explored settlement of the dispute without success.